/blog/can_protocol

 UDS often runs over CAN using ISO-TP, meaning ISO 15765-2.

-The reason is simple: classic CAN can carry only 8 bytes per frame, while many diagnostic responses are longer.
+The reason is simple: Classic CAN can carry only 8 bytes per frame, while many diagnostic responses are longer.

 ISO-TP solves this problem by segmenting larger messages into multiple CAN frames.